OpenNTI/nti.docs.platform.enduser/editorguide/assignments.rst

 the section "Edit or Delete an Assignment."

-Step 7: Add assignment to a lesson
+7.: Add assignment to a lesson
 ----------------------------------

 There are two ways in which to add assignments to your lesson.